TigerMask1/play-bot/replit.md

 **UI/UX Decisions:**
 - **Character Skins:** Visual skins for characters displayed in embeds, with an admin system for custom skins.
 - **Paginated Profiles:** User profiles and character details are paginated with progress bars.
+- **Enhanced Visual Progress Bars:** 12-slot colored emoji progress bars (🟩🟦🟨🟧🟥⬜) with percentage display for token collection tracking.
+- **Profile Customization:** Players can choose which owned character displays as their profile picture (separate from battle selection).
 - **Embeds for Information:** Extensive use of Discord embeds for displaying game information.
 - **Emoji Integration:** Characters and items are often represented with emojis.